-The College defines an academic year as 24 credits and 32 weeks for all forms of financial aid.
-Fall and spring semesters are typically comprised of 15 weeks of formal instruction plus a one-week final examination period.
+The College defines an academic year as 24 credits and 30 weeks for all forms of financial aid.
+Fall and spring semesters are typically comprised of 15 weeks of formal instruction.
 The summer term is generally 12 weeks in length.
-Additional information may be obtained by consulting the Academic Calendar.
+See the Academic Calendar for additional information.